Liam-Griffiths/BUGS_Game/README.md

 ## UI

-**Menu Scene** - Tasteful minimalist UI buttons.
-USING THE NEW UI SYSTEM.Do NOT use OnGui(), the penalty is death.
+**Menu Scene** - Tasteful, minimalist UI buttons.
+USING THE NEW UI SYSTEM.
+DO NOT use OnGui(), the penalty is death.

 **Options Menu** - Options such as, sounds on/off, effects on off.
 Link to the GameManager global object, please.